-- supporting their children's education - attending reviews and other meetings concerned with their child's progress - arranging workshops to support parents in helping their children
+- supporting their children's education in every way - attending reviews and other meetings concerned with their child's progress

-11. Pupil Voice
+14. Pupil Voice

-The input of pupils with SEND is highly valued, and as such they are encouraged to comment on the provision made for them and to suggest ways in which it might be improved through a range of ways, e.g. videos, photos especially if children do not have the verbal language to make their needs met.
+The input of pupils with SEND is highly valued, and as such they are encouraged to comment on the provision made for them and to suggest ways in which it might be improved.

-12. Assessment and Record Keeping
+15. Assessment and Record Keeping

 The Inclusion Teams use a range of diagnostic and assessment tools to help inform intervention strategies and measure progress.
-Data concerning academic results by children on the Inclusion Register is collected to monitor progress and inform future action to help individual children.
+Data concerning academic results by children on the SEN Register is collected to monitor progress and inform future action to help individual children.
 Monitoring in this way also helps to identify the most successful strategies of support.